rseah145/smw-term2/lesson_7/Theory.md

 ### Using Third-Party CAs

-Useful when an org conducts most of its business with external
+Useful when an org conducts most of its business with external customers and clients

+Examples of 3rd-party CAs

 ## Selecting a Certificate Enrollment and Renewal Method